Kendjam Lodge - Brazil

 International airfare, Native Community fee to be paid in cash upon arrival to Brazil ($530.00 p.p. for anglers and $320.00 for non-anglers), tips and gratuities for camp staff and guides, tackle, flies - $7.00 each at camp, food and beverages in Manaus (and during any private city tours), satellite phone calls at $5.00 per minute, extra hotel overnights, and anything not mentioned under inclusions.

-• As of June 17, 2019, Brazil will no longer require a Tourist Visa for U.S. citizens.
-This will make it a lot easier for anglers traveling to Brazil for peacock bass, arapaima, wolf fish...
-(Acquiring the old visa was a real headache.)
+• As of June 17, 2019, Brazil no longer requires a Tourist Visa for U.S. citizens.

 • Mandatory Yellow Fever Vaccination Certificate: